VihaanAkshaay/VihaanAkshaay.github.io/_posts/2023-03-27-"A Quick Survey on Grounding LLMs'.md

 According to Cognitive Science, "grounding" is "The process of establishing what mutual informatin is required for successful communication between two interlocutors" (interlocutors - communicator)

-Grounding can majorly be put into three classes.
+Grounding can majorly be put into three classes - *'direct grounding'*, *'indirect grounding'* and *'functional grounding'*
-'direct grounding', 'indirect grounding' and 'functional grounding'

 1) Coordination in Grounding: (Static & Dynamic)

-*Static Grounding* assumes that 'evidence for common ground or the gold truth for grounding is given/attained psuedo-automatically'.
+**Static Grounding** assumes that 'evidence for common ground or the gold truth for grounding is given/attained psuedo-automatically'.
-*Dynamic Grounding* claims that 'common ground / mutual information needed is attained through interactions/feedback'
+**Dynamic Grounding** claims that 'common ground / mutual information needed is attained through interactions/feedback'

 Insert the example image from grounding grounding paper.